lloydnoone/sei-project-03/README.md

 ## How it works

-Anybody can browse the vegetales that have been posted.
+Anybody can browse the vegetables that have been posted.
 After signing up, users can then post vegetales, claim other users vegetables or comment.
 There is a system in place for making and keeping track of pickup appointments.
 This inlcudes a messaging system between users that have agreed or about to agree on an appointment.
 The vegetables are searchable by name on a list or map.
 The dashboard is where users have quick access to info and interactions with appointments and other users.

 ![image](https://github.com/lloydnoone/sei-project-03/blob/master/Screenshot%202019-11-29%20at%2011.29.54.png?raw=true)